lamhq/tech-notes/pages/devops/aws/big-data/overview.md

 ## Data lake

-A data lake is a centralized, curated, and secured repository that stores all your data, both in its original form and prepared for analysis.

-You can use a data lake to break down data silos and combine different types of analytics to gain insights and guide better business decisions.
+A data lake collects data from multiple sources into one combined repository.

+It holds raw, unprocessed data of various types, including structured, semi-structured, and unstructured data.

+It is designed to capture and store large amounts of data.
+They serve as a foundation for machine learning, AI, other analytics.
+After processing, data from a lake can be transferred to a data warehouse.

+## Data Warehouse

+A data warehouse is designed to store processed and refined data.

+It serves as a repository for structured data that can be queried and analyzed for specific purposes.

 ## ETL